There is a lot of debate in the media about the pros and cons of private health insurance. People are asking, “Should I get private health cover?”

 Try some of the links from Choice and the Guardian down below – they have useful interactive tools that help you decide whether private health makes sense for you.

-When choosing your private health cover option, we suggest it’s good to take your time.
+When choosing your private health cover option, we suggest it’s a good idea to take your time.
 Concentrate on getting yourself and your family an affordable policy that provides everything that you need (and not including items you don’t need, eg. retirees don’t need maternity services).

 - Read (lots) so you really understand what you need.